TheBevyFlock/bevy_new_2d/README.md

 ![example](TODO)

-Next, clone your new Github repository to a local repository and create an `Initial commit` with the following changes:
+Clone your new Github repository to a local repository and push a commit with the following changes:

 - Delete `LICENSE`, `README`, and `docs/` files.
 - Search for and replace instances of `bevy_quickstart` with the name of your project.